dandabs/dandabs/README.md

 -->
 # Moi, olen Dan 👋

 I'm a 16 year old developer who is passionate about learning new things and creating cool stuff.
 I enjoy collaborating with other people to create even more useless projects - get in touch below!
-I'm living in the UK currently, and immigrating to Finland permanently in 2024.

 ## Contact me elsewhere online 🌎:
 - Website + Portfolio <a href="https://dandabs.fi">https://dandabs.fi</a>